October 8th, 2013 by Dunc · 1 Comment

 Art books.
 J.W.
 Rinzler blogged a bit about the release of Star Wars Art: Illustration, revealing that there are two more books coming in the series.

-Tagged: darth bane · ebooks · essential guides · j w rinzler · pablo hidalgo · randy stradley · star wars art: illustration · star wars reads
+Tagged: darth bane · ebooks · essential guides · j w rinzler · pablo hidalgo · randy stradley · star wars art (book series) · star wars reads

 October 4th, 2012 by Dunc · 2 Comments